Cathy347Le/2018-Senate-Election-Site/README.md

 ### Features to add

 - Learn about React prop types
-- Carousel to show the races in a table
 - Animation
-- Conditional rendering in the map
 - Add images to the map tooltips
 - Make website mobile responsive
 - Have map render Presidential, Gubernatorial, and House data (Gold plan)